rx-angular/rx-angular/libs/cdk/render-strategies/docs/concurrent-strategies.md

 **Usecase:**

 This strategy is especially useful for logic meant to run in the background.
 Good example of such interaction is background sync.
-Good use case for this strategy will be lazy load of component.
-For example popup.

 <!-- TODO: Add proper image -->
 ![rx-angular-cdk-render-strategies__idle_example](https://user-images.githubusercontent.com/10064416/115316774-49225180-a17a-11eb-9045-3cdd38217b4d.PNG)